mathworks/matlab-azure-devops-extension/overview.md

 ### Run MATLAB Command
 Use the **Run MATLAB Command** task to run MATLAB scripts, functions, and statements.
 You can use this task to flexibly customize your test run or add a step in MATLAB to your pipeline.

-Specify the task in your pipeline YAML using the `RunMATLABCommand` key.
+Specify the task in your pipeline YAML as `RunMATLABCommand@1`.
 The task requires an argument and also accepts an optional argument.

 Argument                  | Description
 ------------------------- | ---------------